shaloo/docs.arcana/includes/text-snippets/db_prerequisites.md

-* Developers must use the Arcana dashboard to configure the Auth SDK.
+* Developers must use the Arcana Developer Dashboard to configure the Auth SDK usage settings before integrating their application.

-* One of the following social provider accounts is required to log in to the dashboard.
+* To log in to the Arcana Developer Dashboard, one of the following social provider accounts is required.
 Alternatively, passwordless login option can be used as well.

     - Google
     - GitHub